albertoaignr/Amazon_Vine_Analysis/README.md

 ## Summary

-The Amazon Vine program doesnt seem to represent a big part of the reviews, as 497 out of 121360 were reviews from the members, which could be negligible.
+The Amazon Vine program doesn't seem to represent a big part of the reviews, as 497 out of 121360 were reviews from the members, which could be negligible.

 Additional analysis could be to analyze each product the Vine/non-Vine member ratio to certify there's no bias towards the program and that manufacturers are not tweaking the bar in their favor.